Case Reporting and Investigation

 Have you been exposed?

-Use the Daily Wellness Check to indicate that you may have been exposed.
+- Use the COVID Screening Check to indicate that you may have been exposed.

 What is a case investigation?